 Carleen Patterson (02:35):

-Well then, I invited the right person to talk about TPAs that's for sure.
-So, I have a little bit of a claims background myself and have work with many of the national TPA firms, as well as some of the smaller regional firms.
+Well then, I invited the right person to talk about TPAs, that's for sure.
+So, I have a little bit of a claims background myself and have worked with many of the national TPA firms, as well as some of the smaller regional firms.
 And I have found that there's a lot of inconsistencies when it comes to the kinds of services, the kinds of pricing that the different TPAs charge.
 And so, I kind of have my own opinions on what some of the biggest mistakes are.
-But what do you think based on your experience, working with your TPA background that clients make when they're selecting your TPA partner?
+But what do you think, based on your experience working with your TPA background, that clients make when they're selecting your TPA partner?

 Keith Brown (03:13):